-- 1. In the Topic or Program Tree list, select the folder to which you want to add a subfolder. - Click the

-A new folder is added under the selected folder.

-3. Type a name for the new folder and press Enter.
+- 1. In the Topic or Program Tree list, select the folder to where you want to add a sub-folder. - 2.
+Click the New folder icon icon A new folder is added under the selected folder. - 3.
+Type a name for the new folder and press Enter.